AetherModel/Aether/doc/internals/grid.md

 Each fieldline starts at the lowest modeled altitude and curves towards the equator.
 In the northern hemisphere, this means that the fieldlines curve south, while in the southern hemisphere they curve north.

-The dipole grid requires >4 root nodes which ensures the coordinates are mutually orthogonal.
-The available shapes are `dipole4` and `dipole6`, for compatibility with the neutral grid being a sphere or cubesphere.
-In both cases, each node the entire longitude range and given a portion of the latitude range.
-So in the case of `dipole4`, the four nodes are each given 1/4 of the available latitudes and all of the longitudes.

 The dipole grid is evenly spaced in **invariant latitude** (where the field line passes the minumum altitude) and **q** (the dipole coordinate